 Performance on May 3

 Rosé will utilize the gallery space as a performance lab in preparation for their latest performance, Viscera, to be presented on the final day of their residence.
 Viscera will be a durational performance that ruminates on the ideas of the poetics of monumentality as it surrounds personal identity and human transcendence.
-Utilizing themes within early Italian Renaissance sculpture such as the draped nude, Neptune in astrology, and the year 1991, Rosé invites the public to collaborate during the open lab in the creation of this new work.
+The performance uses themes within early Italian Renaissance sculpture such as the draped nude, Neptune in astrology, and the year 1991.